Runalyze/docs/features.rst

    <br><i class="fa fa-level-up fa-2x fa-pull-right" aria-hidden="true"></i>

 | **Elevation calculation**
-| You can choose algorithm and settings for how your elevation value is calculate based on the elevation profile (as there is no truth, really).
+| You can choose :doc:`algorithm and settings for how your elevation value is calculated</calculations/elevation>` based on the elevation profile (as there is no truth, really).
 |

 .. raw:: html